 The term ‘determination’ at (1) above refers to the giving up of the licence by the licensee, for example if production has ceased or it is not intended to undertake development following initial exploration or appraisal.
 In (4) ‘surrender’ has a similar meaning although usually limited to a specific area.
 For the avoidance of doubt the relevant area referred to in (4) is that part of any licensed area that is included within the field.
 The wording at (5) includes the situation where the licence term has been extended due to continued production but has been terminated following cessation of production.

+Top of page

 Responsible Person

 For each field one participator, usually the operator, is appointed by LB Oil & Gas to act as Responsible Person.
 He has special responsibilities under the Acts in relation to the submission of returns and expenditure claims for the field (see OT04030 Appointment of Responsible Person).

+Top of page

 Chargeable Periods

 PRT is charged by reference to chargeable periods.
 There are two chargeable periods each year, each of six months duration, ending on 30 June or 31 December respectively (see OT04005).

+Top of page

 Taxable and non-taxable fields

 As PRT was abolished for new fields on or after 16 March 1993 there are two categories of fields.
 Fields given development consent on or after 16 March 1993 are non-taxable fields (see OT03515).
 Fields given development consent before the 16 March 1993 are within the charge to PRT and are taxable fields.
 However legislation in FA 2007 and 2008 introduces two further categories of non-taxable field and these are detailed at OT03515.

+Top of page

 Transmedian Fields

 A transmedian field exists when only part of an oil bearing structure falls within the United Kingdom Continental Shelf, the other part being under the jurisdiction of another country - see OT13450.

+Top of page

 Foreign Fields

 A foreign field is an area not under the jurisdiction of the UK, and specified as a foreign field by the Secretary of State (see OT13500).